Starmer and Trump stress ‘close and warm ties’ and agree to meet soon – No 10

 The pair also spoke on the phone after Mr Trump’s victory, with Downing Street saying both men agreed that the relationship between the UK and the US was “incredibly strong” and would “continue to thrive”.

-After Mr Trump’s inauguration, Foreign Secretary David Lammy indicated Sir Keir would visit Washington within weeks.
+After the inauguration, Foreign Secretary David Lammy indicated Sir Keir would visit Washington within weeks.